 People have questioned why this class is called ‘Magic-user’; the Fighter class isn’t sword-user and a Cleric isn’t a prayer-user.

-The Magic-user class covers all manner of mystical ability and generically the spells are all encompassing across all branches; the function of a Magic-user isn’t in physical prowess, and the energy to cast spells doesn’t come from some deity to whom an allegiance must be given.
+The Magic-user class covers all manner of mystical ability and generically the spells are all encompassing across the schools of magic; the function of a Magic-user isn’t in physical prowess, and the energy to cast spells doesn’t come from some deity to whom an allegiance must be given.

 A Magic-user may well be named Alric the Augurer or Belladonna the Enchantress, but the spells available to one are available to all.
 Therefore, in game terms, 1st Edition AD&D makes no differentiation between one Magic-user and another – that is entirely the player’s prerogative.
 The character’s background may affect the starting spells on offer and the spells the Magic-user learns will shape the character.

 At low levels, being surrounded by stronger friends is a must, as a Character leaves the safety of the lab or classroom to begin adventuring, it is only in the company of others that the fledgling Magic-user feels safe.

 Often armed with either a staff (a cheap stick found on the side of the road) or a dagger (the thing used to jam the frame and keep the widow closed) the Magic-user will also have the worst AC (Armour Class) in the party and without a defensive adjustment, this will be 10 (the worst AC available).